 - Don’t have a sleeping in use with a duvet or quilt

-Safety – Sleeping bags or sacks with hoods can be dangerous, just encase the hood covers the face and suffocates, however, this is extremely rare and not likely.
+Safety – Sleeping bags or sacks with hoods can be dangerous, just in case the hood covers the face and suffocates, however, this is extremely rare and not likely.

 Best Overall Pick